JvanKatwijk/terminal-DAB-xxx/README.md

 -------------------------------------------------------------------------
-dab-cmdline-2: dab-cmdline with pictures
+dab-cmdline-2:
+a cmdline dab decoder with slides and next/previous service selectors
 -------------------------------------------------------------------------

 ![dab-cmdline](/dab-cmdline.png?raw=true)

 For quite some time, the "dab-cmdline" library and example programs are functioning.
-While originally set up as a library feature, most use turned out to be as cmdline interface for DAB decoding..

-While there are several variations of the command line examples (i.e. there were examples 1 .. many), the most basic example, example 2 was used most.
+While originally set up as a library feature, the most basic example, example 2 was used most.
 This is no surprise, it implements just a simple command line driven dab decoder.

 Recently, while experimenting  with the Adalm Pluto,